Farid Khazali

-Mohammad Farid bin Khazali (born 31 March 1998) is a Malaysian professional footballer who plays as a winger for Malaysia Super League club Perak.
+Mohammad Farid bin Khazali (born 31 March 1998) is a Malaysian professional footballer who plays as a winger.

 Club career

 Perak

 Farid began his career with Perak's youth team before been promoted to first team in 2020.
 On 11 March 2020, he made his Malaysia Super League debut for Perak in a 2–0 win over Petaling Jaya City.